 Basilur Sunset Avenue

-A nice tea place inside the Lotte World shopping mall.
+A lovely tea place inside the Lotte World shopping mall.

 Address: 300 Olympic-ro, Songpa-gu, Seoul, South Korea